Harpenden to St Albans walk

 - Head gently uphill through this pleasant woodland stretch, your direction 200° and in 200 metres you exit the woodland to come out back onto grass.
 There is another pavilion visible ahead of you and to your right.
 Bear left to continue over grass on a bearing of 160°.
 In 130 metres cross Cravells Road to enter a golf course (this is on common land).
 Keep ahead on a well defined path along the left-hand edge of the golf course, skirting trees, with the club house to your far right, visible through the trees.

-- In 260 metres, with a tree-line ahead of you, and a practice Tee to your right, follow the bridleway around to the right , now with the clubhouse more in view ahead to your right.
-Follow the path round to the left and in 150 metres cross a small road, still following the horseshoe posts, into another pleasant woodland stretch, which you exit after 100 metres to head along an avenue of trees, following more horseshoe posts.
+- In 260 metres, with a tree-line ahead of you, and a practice Tee to your right, follow the bridleway around to the right for a short distance, now with the clubhouse more in view ahead to your right, then follow the bridleway around to the left .
+In 150 metres cross a small road, still following the horseshoe posts, into another pleasant woodland stretch, which you exit after 100 metres to head along an avenue of trees, following more horseshoe posts.

 - In 240 metres, at the end of the avenue, you arrive at a small road.
 Before crossing, follow the horseshoe sign left for 20 metres, then cross the road and continue on the Common, signed by a small red arrow and skirting a green on your right.
 Another cricket pavilion with benches becomes visible over to the right and ahead.
 Keep left , then ahead, along the left-hand edge of the golf course, where the horseshoe posts have reappeared, your direction 165°.